xaynetwork/xaynet/docs/network_architecture.rst

 In order to remain agnostic to the machine learning framework *Participants* and *Coordinator* exchange models in the form of numpy arrays.
 How models are converted from a particular machine learning framework model into numpy arrays are outside the scope of this document.
-We do provide the `Numproto
+We do provide the `xain-proto
-<https://github.com/xainag/numproto>`_ python package that performs
+<https://github.com/xainag/xain-proto>`_ python package that performs
 serialization and deserialization of numpy arrays into and from protobuf.